southrivertech/titansftp.pub/cloud-marketplace/win-x64/tnent/gettingstarted.md

-# Titan SFTP Server - SFTP Cloud Edition for Windows
+# Titan SFTP Enterprise Server - Enterprise Cloud Edition for Windows

 Thank you for choosing Titan SFTP Enterprise Server - Cloud Edition from South River Technologies.
 This is the Pay-as-you-go version of our solution, meaning that it will run fully featured without the need to purchase a license from South River Technologies.
 Simply fire up your Titan Server VM, and run your business.

 ## What's on the VM?

 This Titan SFTP Server Virtual Machine (VM) contains a pre-built and pre-configured installation of the product.
-All bells and whistles are available for you to utilize and a sample server instance called Default Server has already been configured with SFTP services enabled.
+All bells and whistles are available for you to utilize and a sample server instance called Default Server has already been configured with FTP/S, SFTP and HTTP/S services enabled.
 There is also a test user for logging in to the system.
 NOTE: It is strongly recommended that you change the credentials of the test user immediately.

 ## Features Titan SFTP Server

 Some of the features of Titan which are available include:

+- `Implicit FTP/S`– Implicit FTP/S is running on port 990.
+Connect on port 990 with your FTP client in Implicit mode and the security is immediate.
+- `HTTP/S`– The secure WebUI is running on port 443 and is using a non-CA validated test certificate.
+While you will be able to connect on port 443, you will get warning about the invalid certificate.
+This it completely normal and will go away when you replace your test certificate with a valid certificate from a CA. To test, point your browser to https://localhost/ for the logon page
 - `SFTP`- currently running on port 2200 and includes all strong encryption cyphers and both password and public key authentication are enabled and supported.
 Putty's command line PSFTP.exe utility is included in the C:\Program Files\South River Technologies\srxserver\Utils folder and can be used for testing SFTP access.
 Connecting to the server can be accomplished from the command line using

   > psftp -P 2200 test@localhost -pw test
   >
-- `Implicit FTP/S`– Implicit FTP/S is running on port 990.
-Connect on port 990 with your FTP client in Implicit mode and the security is immediate.
-- `HTTP/S`– The secure WebUI is running on port 443 and is using a non-CA validated test certificate.
-While you will be able to connect on port 443, you will get warning about the invalid certificate.
-This it completely normal and will go away when you replace your test certificate with a valid certificate from a CA. To test, point your browser to https://localhost/ for the logon page
 - `Public Host Key Authentication`- SSH's highly secure Public Key authentication has been enabled on this server.
 To use Public Host Key authentication, upload your SFTP client Public Key (.pub) file to the Titan Server and use the Host Key Management utility to Import the client Public Key into the Titan Server Admin console.
 Once the client's public key has been imported into the Admin console, simply locate the user's account information under the Users node and on their SFTP tab, assign the key to their account.
 If you have trouble with this feature, contact our help desk and we’ll be glad to help you get started
 - `Email Notifications`- Titan has a full Events Management system which can be leveraged to do many things, including send email notifications for alerts.
 To fully leverage the power of Email Notifications, please make sure to configure the settings for your specific email server under the Titan Admin console's Email tab.